Rasterex-Software/RxCore_public/README.md

 Pro version 35.87
-Basic versin 36.21
+Basic version 36.21

 ### Fixed a minor issue with continuous adding of text that produced duplicates when clicking outside a created text without creating a new text annotation.
 Also fixed limitation when moving a free pen annotation.

 Pro version 35.86
-Basic versin 36.2
+Basic version 36.2

 ### 1 Added support for continuous adding of text annotations using RxCore.markupAddMulti(true); This require use of new TextInputCtrl, new span based text input element in main.html template and AngularJS based UI.

 Pro version 35.85
-Basic versin 36.12
+Basic version 36.12

 ### 1 Annotations should now be displayed on visible pages instead of earlier only on current page.